 The average 5kW installation typically generates between five and eight SRECs per year.
-How much these SRECs are worth depends on the market price in the customer's state.
-For example, at the time of publication, the current market price for an SREC in the Massachusetts market is $267, allowing solar customers to generate hundreds or even thousands of dollars in additional income.
+How much these SRECs are worth depends on the market price in the customer's state (which fluctuates over time).
+For example, between March 2018 and February 2019 the price of an SREC in Washington, D.C.’s market ranged between $420 and $290.
+In markets with high SREC prices, solar customers can generate hundreds or even thousands of dollars in additional income.
 Talk about an incentive!

 Figure 2.
 How SRECs generate income for solar system owners.

 SRECs are a type of Performance Based Incentive (PBI)—a category of incentives that depend upon the performance of the solar system.
 Other examples include Feed-In-Tariffs and certain rebates that reimburse solar customers based on the amount of energy their installation sends back to the grid.

 In addition to the federal income tax credit available under the ITC, many states offer credits and rebates on state taxes for installing solar that can save customers hundreds or thousands of dollars.
 These incentives may be fixed amounts based on the number of taxpayers or people in the household or may reimburse the homeowner based on the amount of energy produced by the installation (another type of Performance Based Incentive).
 For example, Montana residents are eligible for a tax credit of $500 per taxpayer living in a household that installs solar, up to $1000.